-Otherwise, the main goal of the monitoring and reporting system is to improve policies and adaptation measures, ie to provide the necessary information, above all, to decision makers.
+Otherwise, the main goal of the monitoring and reporting system is to improve policies and adaptation measures, ie to provide the necessary information, above all, to decision-makers.
 The essence of this system is in:

-- Systematic and systematic collection of data and information relevant to climate change, their exchange and availability to the public, as well as - the capacity of target groups to recognize the importance and essence of data on climate change and include them in the planning of activities in the field of their activities.
+- Systematic and comprehensive collection of data and information relevant to climate change, their exchange and availability to the public, as well as

+- the capacity of target groups to recognize the importance and essence of data on climate change and include them in the planning of activities in the field of their activities.

-Data and information and their availability, ie identified needs, are the subject of this report.
-The report presents the current situation (previously done) and a list of potential analyzes (recommendations), as well as the need for them to be implemented.
-The report also includes information based on analyzes and assessments made at EU level.
-The report is divided by sectors and for each sector, with the exception of the chapter Observed and expected climate change, it contains information related to:
+Data and information and their availability ie identified needs, are the subject of this report.
+The report presents the current situation, together with a list of identified needs, in order to make an analysis and/or implement the given recommendations.
+The report also includes information based on analyzes and assessments made at the EU level.
+The report is divided by sectors and for each sector, except for the chapter Observed and expected climate change, it contains information related to:

-- 1) Impact assessment a chapter that presents the basic characteristics of the sector, done so far in the sector from the aspect of impact assessment at the international, EU and national level, including used methodologies, data and data sources, identified problems and shortcomings; - 2) Adaptation measures the chapter presents so far identified / proposed measures and actions adaptation to changed climatic conditions, national and experiences at the international and EU level; - 3) Conclusions and recommendations which define the list of needs and especially proposals for further analyzes and improvements in sectors that will contribute to more efficient adaptation, including methodologies, methods and approaches in accordance with available information that would be implemented within the Project.
+1) Impact assessment - a chapter that presents the basic characteristics of the sector, done so far in the sector from the aspect of impact assessment at the international, EU and national level, including used methodologies, data and data sources, identified problems and shortcomings;

+2) Adaptation measures - the chapter presents measures identified/proposed so far and actions adaptation to changed climatic conditions, national and experiences at the international and EU level;

+3) Conclusions and recommendations - which define the list of needs and especially proposals for further analyzes and improvements in sectors that will contribute to more efficient adaptation, including methodologies, methods and approaches, in accordance with available information that would be implemented within the Project.